isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

   a.
 Many campaigns and initiatives, e.g. queue up, no spitting, flush toilets, and most recently, service excellence (GEMS Movement or Go the Extra Mile for Singapore)

 b.
 Sometimes people laugh at us
-    i.
-Actually, these are things we can work on and improve ii.
-If we make people aware of their behaviour and educate them to learn new habits iii.
+&nbsp; i.
+Actually, these are things we can work on and improve &nbsp; ii.
+If we make people aware of their behaviour and educate them to learn new habits &nbsp; iii.
 Gradually people will respond, and upgrade our social norms

 c.
 We have made progress
-    i.
-It may be hard for us to tell ii.
-But those watching us from afar notice iii.
-Letter in ST Forum from a Sri Lankan lady
+&nbsp; i.
+It may be hard for us to tell
-    1. First visited Singapore in 1968 as a young student on her way to the US
+&nbsp; ii.
+But those watching us from afar notice &nbsp; iii.
+Letter in ST Forum from a Sri Lankan lady &nbsp;&nbsp; 1.
+First visited Singapore in 1968 as a young student on her way to the US
-    2. Visited again 40 years later, needed a wheelchair at Changi airport
+&nbsp;&nbsp; 2.
+Visited again 40 years later, needed a wheelchair at Changi airport
-    3. Quote her letter
+&nbsp;&nbsp; 3.
+Quote her letter
-“From the moment I landed until I left, the city impressed me…Everywhere, I met only kindness….I was in a shopping centre and asked a young girl the way to the MRT station.
+&nbsp;&nbsp; “From the moment I landed until I left, the city impressed me…Everywhere, I met only kindness….I was in a shopping centre and asked a young girl the way to the MRT station.
 She offered to show me the way, and taking my shopping bags, led me to the station….shopkeepers gave me water to drink, people waiting for a bus walked with me to the correct bus stop, and people helped me across the street.
 I have never experienced this sort of kindness anywhere else in the world”

 We can do even better

 a.
 Singapore Kindness Movement (SKM) conducts surveys of social behaviours that Singaporeans consider important
 b.
 Some things we are good at doing
-  i.
-Sit properly in the cinema (e. don’t put your feet on the seat in front of you) ii.
+&nbsp; i.
+Sit properly in the cinema (e. don’t put your feet on the seat in front of you) &nbsp; ii.
 Say “thank you” after being served

 c.
 But also many things we need to improve
-  i.
-Say “please” – not so common ii.
-Clear tables and return food trays – need to improve
+&nbsp; i.
+Say “please” – not so common
-    1. Trying to inculcate this habit, e.g. at Suntec City
+&nbsp; ii.
+Clear tables and return food trays – need to improve &nbsp;&nbsp; 1.
+Trying to inculcate this habit, e.g. at Suntec City
-    2. But will take time to change mindset – “I go to the foodcourts to eat, not to clear tables”
+&nbsp;&nbsp; 2.
+But will take time to change mindset – “I go to the foodcourts to eat, not to clear tables”
-    3. Quote email from a lady on making Singapore a more liveable place:
+&nbsp;&nbsp; 3.
+Quote email from a lady on making Singapore a more liveable place:
-    4. “Actually we should feel quite embarrassed to leave our dirty plates and dirty table for the next diner.
+&nbsp;&nbsp; 4.
+“Actually we should feel quite embarrassed to leave our dirty plates and dirty table for the next diner.
 In my mum’s house, after eating, we will clear our plates and clean the table…this is a good habit we should adopt outside the home.
-    5. “Oh yes, most importantly no fines, no fines.
+&nbsp;&nbsp;5.
+“Oh yes, most importantly no fines, no fines.
 Dishing out fines hurt relationships and no good image for PAP government.”

 d.
-Recently, Mediacorp held a contest on the Morning Express Class 95 FM
-   i.
-DJs Glenn Ong and the Flying Dutchman invited listeners to send in videos of the best and worst Singaporean habits ii.
-Tremendous response iii.
+Recently, Mediacorp held a contest on the Morning Express Class 95 FM &nbsp; i.
+DJs Glenn Ong and the Flying Dutchman invited listeners to send in videos of the best and worst Singaporean habits &nbsp; ii.
+Tremendous response
+&nbsp; iii.
 Asked Mediacorp to compile some highlights, good and ugly

 Best way to focus our efforts – when there is a major event and we are put to the test

 a.
 We have done well before
-    i.
+&nbsp; i.
 IOC in 2005
-    ii.
+&nbsp; ii.
 IMF/WB Annual Meetings in 2006

 b.
 Now we must prepare for other major events
-  i.
+&nbsp; i.
 F1 next month
-  ii.
+&nbsp; ii.
 APEC next year
-  ii.
+&nbsp; ii.
 YOG in 2010

 c.
 Let’s use these opportunities to improve our social graces

 That is how other countries have done it

 a.
 Sydney Olympics, 2000 set a high benchmark
-  i.
+&nbsp; i.
 The show was fantastic
-  ii.
-But what really impressed visitors was the genuine warmth and sincerity of the Aussies iii.
-47,000 volunteers cheered, drove buses, manned checkpoints, greeted visitors with a friendly “G’day mate” iv.
+&nbsp; ii.
+But what really impressed visitors was the genuine warmth and sincerity of the Aussies &nbsp; iii.
+47,000 volunteers cheered, drove buses, manned checkpoints, greeted visitors with a friendly “G’day mate” &nbsp; iv.
 Created a whole atmosphere of friendliness and hospitality

 b.
 China – now hosting the Olympics
-  i.
-Making a special effort to welcome athletes and visitors ii.
-Launched large-scale civility campaigns to educate people
-  1. Designated special days in every month to remind them of their social etiquette and manners
+&nbsp; i.
+Making a special effort to welcome athletes and visitors &nbsp; ii.
+Launched large-scale civility campaigns to educate people &nbsp;&nbsp; 1.
+Designated special days in every month to remind them of their social etiquette and manners
-    2. Queuing day on the 11th (because 11 resembles two people lining up)
+&nbsp;&nbsp; 2.
+Queuing day on the 11th (because 11 resembles two people lining up)
-    3. Seat-giving day on the 22nd (because 22 resembles two chairs side by side)
+&nbsp;&nbsp; 3.
+Seat-giving day on the 22nd (because 22 resembles two chairs side by side)
-  iii.
-For the Games, mobilised 100,000 volunteers, mostly young men and women iv.
+&nbsp; iii.
+For the Games, mobilised 100,000 volunteers, mostly young men and women &nbsp; iv.
 They have impressed visitors too with their friendliness, enthusiasm and pride

 We should mobilise ourselves too for the YOG

 a.
 This is the first time ever the Games are being held
 b.
 Let’s make a special effort to deliver an outstanding YOG
 c.
 Look at how we mobilised successfully to support the bid
-  i.
-Singaporeans from all walks of life spontaneously organised themselves to participate in many activities – schools, youth groups, companies, taxi drivers, etc. ii.
+&nbsp; i.
+Singaporeans from all walks of life spontaneously organised themselves to participate in many activities – schools, youth groups, companies, taxi drivers, etc.
+&nbsp; ii.
 We impressed the IOC and so won the bid

 d.
 Let us rally together again – show what Singapore is about and welcome the world with our spirit and warmth